Unilever PLC

 Cash vs Debt

-On the balance sheet, UL has $5.01B in cash with $28.28B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
-Free cash flow comes in at $6.27B, providing flexibility for reinvestment, buybacks, or dividends.
-Consistent free cash flow generation is often considered a sign of operational health.
+The company holds $5.01B in cash, though total debt stands at $28.28B.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+The company generates $6.27B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
 ROE of 31.0% points to exceptionally high capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 An ROA of 8.4% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has pulled back from $60.07B (2022) to $50.50B (2025), a 16% decline worth watching.